riumusic/A.C.E-Terms/README.md

 -----------------------------------------------------------

-# Terms of Service — ACE Headquarters Bot
+# Terms of Service — A.C.E Headquarters Bot

-ACE Headquarters Bot (“Bot”, “System”, or “Service”) is operated and managed by the ACE development team.
+A.C.E Headquarters Bot (“Bot”, “System”, or “Service”) is operated and managed by the ACE development team.
 By accessing or using the Service, you agree to comply with the terms listed below.
 If you do not agree with any part of these Terms, please stop using the Bot immediately.

 ## General Rules
-By using the ACE Headquarters Bot, you agree that you will not:
+By using the A.C.E Headquarters Bot, you agree that you will not:

 - You will not violate these Terms, the Discord Terms of Service (https://discord.com/terms) nor the Discord Guidelines (https://discord.com/guidelines) while using the Service.
 - Use the Bot for illegal, harmful, or disruptive activities.